propainter/restoapp/README.md

 # restoapp: A Restaurant Review App

+Restaurant reviews app with basic functionalities listed below.
-A single page application at frontend and nodejs + mongodb at backend
+Technical specification: A single page application at frontend and nodejs + mongodb at backend.